 - Your request is stalling and timing out?
 Verify that Intercept is Off on the Proxy tab in Burp.
 Check that your proxy settings in Postman match the Proxy Interface in Burp.

-- Postman is getting responses but they aren’t showing in the Proxy History (etc) in Burp?
+- Postman is getting responses but they aren't showing in the Proxy History in Burp?
 Check the Settings in Postman to verify that Global Proxy Config is turned on.
-Make sure you haven’t activated a filter on the History in Burp that would filter out all of your requests.
-Also make sure your scope is set, if you’re not capturing out-of-scope traffic.
+Make sure you haven't activated a filter on the History in Burp that would filter out your requests.
+Also make sure your scope is set if you're not capturing out-of-scope traffic.

 Next Steps

-So this was two posts of pretty elementary setup type activity.
-Now that we have our basic tool-chain setup, we’re ready for some more advanced stuff.
-Part 3 will deal with variables in Postman, and how they can simplify your life.
-It will also dig into the scripting interface, and how to use it to simplify interactions with more common, modern approaches to Auth, such as Bearer tokens.
+So this was two posts of pretty elementary setup.
+Now that we have our basic toolchain set up, we're ready for more advanced topics.
+Part 3 will deal with variables in Postman and how they can simplify your life.
+It will also dig into the scripting interface and how to use it to simplify interactions with more common, modern approaches to auth, such as bearer tokens.